Making the Decision

 - If you want more information about employment or about how happy students are with their courses or about what external examiners have had to say, you can go to the Unistats website.

-A personal visit to the university can also be very helpful.
+A personal visit to the university is essential

 - You can get a feel for the atmosphere of a university and find out just how far you will have to walk between the lecture theatres and the students' union when it is raining.